for-i-in-rehan/for-i-in-rehan/README.md

-<h2 align="center">Hi! my name is Rehan Hussain and i'm a Software Engineer student from the Birmingham, UK</h2>
+<h2 align="center">Hi! my name is Rehan Hussain and i'm a Software Engineer from the Birmingham, UK</h2>

 ###